What is better for acne: retinol or retinoids?

 Where retinol is a specific type of vitamin A compound, the term retinoid is a bit of a catch-all for different forms or products made from vitamin A [3].

 Retinoids can be used topically (applied directly to your skin), or also come in an oral form — taken as a tablet [1].
-Oral retinoids are usually only used for severe acne and need to be prescribed by a healthcare professional [3].
+Oral retinoids are usually only used for severe acne and need to be recommended by a healthcare professional [3].

 Since the 1930s, scientists have been able to synthesise and create new retinoids and by the 1970s, retinoic acid was being used to treat acne [1].
 Before long, researchers realised retinoids can also fade sun spots, hyperpigmentation and other damage caused by sun exposure [5].